 Characteristics

-grind type
+Bevel grind

-Grind type
+Grind types

 1 - Full flat, symmetrical, with secondary bevel on the cutting edge.